-Rising rents in segregated areas, plus a resurgence of KKK activity after 1915, worsened black and white relations across the country.
+Rising rents in segregated areas, plus a resurgence of KKK activity after 1915, worsened Black and white relations across the country.
 The summer of 1919 began the greatest period of interracial strife in U.S. history at that time, including a disturbing wave of race riots.

-The most serious was the Chicago Race Riot of 1919; it lasted 13 days and left 38 people dead, 537 injured and 1,000 black families without homes.
+The most serious was the Chicago Race Riot of 1919; it lasted 13 days and left 38 people dead, 537 injured and 1,000 Black families without homes.

 Impact of the Great Migration

-As a result of housing tensions, many blacks ended up creating their own cities within big cities, fostering the growth of a new urban, African American culture.
+As a result of housing tensions, many Black residents ended up creating their own cities within big cities, fostering the growth of a new urban, African American culture.
 The most prominent example was Harlem in New York City, a formerly all-white neighborhood that by the 1920s housed some 200,000 African Americans.

-The black experience during the Great Migration became an important theme in the artistic movement known first as the New Negro Movement and later as the Harlem Renaissance, which would have an enormous impact on the culture of the era.
+The Black experience during the Great Migration became an important theme in the artistic movement known first as the New Negro Movement and later as the Harlem Renaissance, which would have an enormous impact on the culture of the era.

 The Great Migration also began a new era of increasing political activism among African Americans, who after being disenfranchised in the South found a new place for themselves in public life in the cities of the North and West.
 The civil rights movement directly benefited from this activism.

 Black migration slowed considerably in the 1930s, when the country sank into the Great Depression, but picked up again with the coming of World War II and the need for wartime production.
-But returning black soldiers found that the GI Bill didn’t always promise the same postwar benefits for all.
+But returning Black soldiers found that the GI Bill didn’t always promise the same postwar benefits for all.

-By 1970, when the Great Migration ended, its demographic impact was unmistakable: Whereas in 1900, nine out of every 10 black Americans lived in the South, and three out of every four lived on farms, by 1970 the South was home to less than half of the country’s African-Americans, with only 25 percent living in the region’s rural areas.
+By 1970, when the Great Migration ended, its demographic impact was unmistakable: Whereas in 1900, nine out of every 10 Black Americans lived in the South, and three out of every four lived on farms, by 1970 the South was home to less than half of the country’s African Americans, with only 25 percent living in the region’s rural areas.
 The Great Migration was famously captured in Isabel Wilkerson’s The Warmth of Other Suns: The Epic Story of America’s Great Migration.